pce-devel/huc/doc/hucc/hucc-function-reference.md

 **Note:** See `cd_playtrk()` for valid values of '*mode*'.

 `cd_loaddata( unsigned char ovl_index, unsigned int sect_offset, unsigned char __far *buffer, unsigned int bytes );`
-Reads data from the CD-ROM into area (or overlay 'const' or other data) specified by '*destaddr*', for a length of '*bytes*'.
+Reads data from the CD-ROM into an area (or overlay 'const' or other data) specified by '*destaddr*', for a length of '*bytes*'.
 Reads it from the overlay segment specified by '*ovl_index*', with sector offset (i.e. multiples of 2048 bytes) of '*sect_offset*'.
 Non-zero return values indicate errors.

 **Note:** This legacy function has been superseded by the much faster `cd_loadbank()` function.